Azure/azure-sdk-for-python/sdk/core/azure-core/tests/perf_tests/README.md

     - `"requests"`: AsyncioRequestsTransport
   - For sync:
     - `"requests"`: RequestsTransport (default)
+- `--aad` - Flag to pass in to use Azure Active Directory as the authentication.
+By default, set to False.
 - `--size=10240` - Size of request content (in bytes).
 Defaults to 10240.
 (Not used by `ListEntitiesPageableTest`.)

 #### Additional ListEntitiesPageableTest command line options